City Electric Aggregation Program

 When will this program start?

-The City Electric Aggregation Program will begin with the May 2015 billing cycle.
+The City Electric Aggregation Program began with the May 2015 billing cycle.
+The amended agreement begins in or around December 2017.

 What is my price?